 - Milk – 20ml (approx. 1.5 tablespoons)

-OVEN preheat 170˚c fan, Gas Mark 3 and add paper liners to your muffin tray or grease the holes with a little butter.
+OVEN preheat 190˚C, 170˚C fan, Gas Mark 3 and add paper liners to your muffin tray or grease the holes with a little butter.

-SIFT flour, baking powder then add this to the mixing bowl with the eggs, butter and sugar, mix on low for about 30 seconds using the paddle attachment, or in a large mixing bowl with hand held electric beaters.
-Stop and scrape, mix on high for 1 minutes.
+SIFT flour, and baking powder then add this to the mixing bowl with the eggs, butter and sugar, mix on low for about 30 seconds using the paddle attachment, or in a large mixing bowl with handheld electric beaters.
+Stop and scrape, mix on high for 1 minute.
 Scrape, then add in vanilla and milk mix on medium for 30 seconds.

-SCOOP batter into the prepare tin using a 50ml ice cream scoop or 2 large tsp of batter per paper case.
+SCOOP batter into the prepared tin using a 50ml ice cream scoop or 2 large tsp of batter per paper case.
 This will be about 2/3 full.
 Do not overfill.

 BAKE for 15 to 20 minutes until golden brown and the top springs bake.
-You may need to check if the cakes tray needs rotating during the cooking time.
+You may need to check if the cake tray needs rotating during the cooking time.